 Dallas Reading and Language Services will use your child’s health information to receive payment for services from Medicaid or insurance.

 Other Disclosures to Others Involved with your Care

-Dallas Reading and Language Services may disclose with a family member, other relative, close personal friend or any other person you identity, any health information that is directly relevant to that person's involvement in, or payment related to, your child's care.
+Dallas Reading and Language Services may disclose with a family member, other relative, close personal friend, educational institution, teacher or any other person you identify on your HIPAA Waiver form, any health information that is directly relevant to that person’s involvement in, or payment related to, your child’s care.

-This disclosure will only be done if you agree, or do not express an objection to sharing the information with a specific party, when given the opportunity.
+This disclosure will only be done if you agree in writing, or do not express an objection to sharing the information with a specific party, when given the opportunity.

 You have the right to request a restriction on the above uses and disclosures of your protected health information (PHI) for treatment, payment and health care operations; however, we are not required to agree to your request.

 As Required by Law:

 Dallas Reading and Language Services may also disclose health information without your consent or authorization required by law to the following entities or types of entities that include, but not limited to:

 - The federal Food and Drug Administration